-10-9B-19-10: STAFF REVIEW:
+10-9B-15-10: STAFF REVIEW:

-City staff as part of the technical review committee will review the preliminary plat and its associated plans and reports and make comments that can guide the applicant to a development that meets the CE-3 zone intent and regulations.
+City staff will review the preliminary plat and its associated plans and reports and make comments that can guide the applicant to a development that meets the CE-3 zone intent and regulations.
 Multiple reviews can occur.
 Staff review shall occur prior to the public hearing and planning commission review.
 Staff shall make recommendations to the planning commission stating the general plan, city code, and the development standards to support their recommendations.

-10-9B-19-11: PUBLIC HEARING:
+10-9B-15-11: PUBLIC HEARING: